 Recently, I’ve been asking my daughters to do different things when we get home instead of “mommy this or mommy that”.
 It helps for their entertainment while I make dinner and everyone’s happiness – for the most part.
 My husband works shift work so on days when he is not home, I sometimes find it a challenge to make meals and keep my daughters busy.

 My first go-to is to ask them to go play outdoors and yes, I ask them to do this year round.
 They know our rules around playing outside and I can see them through the window in our kitchen which is always fun to see them playing.
 For me it’s important for my kids to play outdoors and in our wooded area.
 It’s a great opportunity for creative play and also to build on their physical literacy skills when climbing on things or jumping off stumps.
 If playing outdoors is short lived, I direct them to other activities.
+This helps me surviving kids and dinner at the end of the work day.

 Reading, Toys or Games